 And, to go back to Proverbs, God sure has a lot of fun with us.
-In case you didn't notice (and I am sure you all did), I translated the word from our text "rejoicing" as "giggling," because that may indeed get at the intent of the Hebrew.
-Wisdom was God's delight, giggling before him always, rejoicing not only in the inhabited world, but delighting in the human race.
+In case you didn't notice (and I am sure you all did), I translated the word from our text "rejoicing" as "giggling," because that may indeed get at the intent of the Hebrew in the text.
+"Wisdom was God's delight, giggling before him always, rejoicing not only in the inhabited world, but delighting in the human race."

 I love the word "delight.
 I don't think we use it often enough.
-For many people, life is a drudge.
-Well, it's not meant to be.
+It describes what God's intent is for us and for life.
+Delight!
+Life isn't meant to be a drudge.
 It's meant to be fun.
-According to Proverbs, God has fun.
+According to Proverbs,

+God has fun.
 Last week we were told that he made the big sea monsters just so that he could play with them.
 Today we are told that he just loves to have fun with human beings.
 For many, God is a sourpuss grandfather who thrives on telling people what they can't do.
 Well, that isn't the perspective of Proverbs.
 Cyndi Lauper sings that "girls just want to have fun."
 Well, God just wants to have fun, too-fun with us.